 Finding External Funding

-The University subscribes to commercial search engines that can help you locate an external sponsor that would be interested in supporting your sponsored project.
+UC Berkeley subscribes to Pivot, a commercial search engine that can help you locate an external sponsor that would be interested in supporting your sponsored project.
 There are also electronic funding alert services that can provide useful information on funding opportunities.

 However, these are only a few of the tools that can be used in the search for external funding.
 A successful funding search is multifaceted and may include the use funding databases, an analysis of what a particular sponsor has funded in the past and hopes to fund in the future, discussions with the sponsor’s program officers, and “tips” from professional colleagues within the principal investigator’s field both within and outside of UC Berkeley.
 In short, the more information you have about a sponsor’s funding interests, the better.